webbyrom/relais-gamin-gamine/wp-content/plugins/woocommerce-services/readme.txt

 7. Checking and exporting the label purchase reports

 == Changelog ==

+= 1.24.0 - 2020-07-30 =
+* Fix   - PHP 7.4 notice for taxes at checkout.
+* Add   - Carrier logos next to rates.
+* Tweak - Remove spinner from create shipping label button
+* Add   - Upgrade React to 16.13
+* Add   - Optimize bundle
+* Fix   - Fix svg images not showing on dev
+* Fix   - Fix 404 taxjar.js on new order page
+* Add   - Add e2e tests for toggling shipping label
+* Add   - Add e2e tests for label refund
+* Fix   - Show which nexus automatted taxes will work with and link to doc
+* Fix   - Fix localization issues
+* Tweak - Improve service listing readability
+* Add   - Support UPS as a carrier (beta)

 = 1.23.2 - 2020-06-12 =
 * Fix   - Refund not possible on order page.